Scalable event streaming and messaging platform for asynchronous communication and real-time data processing.

 IoT Data Ingestion

-Pub/Sub automatically scales for millions of IoT devices sending telemetry data.
-The global infrastructure ensures low latency, while message retention (up to 31 days) buffers temporary failures of downstream systems.
-Example: A smart city project collects data from sensors for traffic, air quality, and energy consumption, processes it with Dataflow, and visualizes insights in dashboards.
+Pub/Sub automatically scales for many concurrently sending IoT devices.
+The global infrastructure ensures low latency, while configurable message retention buffers temporary failures of downstream systems.

 Real-time Notifications

 Push subscriptions enable real-time notifications to webhooks or Cloud Functions.
 This is suitable for user notifications, alerts, or workflow triggering.
-Pub/Sub guarantees reliable delivery with automatic retries and dead letter topics for failed messages.
-Example: A SaaS platform sends real-time notifications to users on system events, while internal services process audit logs and analytics in parallel.
+Pub/Sub supports reliable delivery with automatic retries and dead letter topics for failed messages.

 Log Aggregation

 Centralized log collection from distributed systems.
-Applications and services send logs to Pub/Sub topics, then processed by different consumers: long-term storage in Cloud Storage, real-time monitoring in Cloud Logging, SIEM integration, or compliance archiving.
-Message filtering enables selective processing by log level or source.
+Applications and services send logs to Pub/Sub topics, then processed by different consumers: long-term storage in Cloud Storage, real-time monitoring, SIEM integration, or compliance archiving.

 ETL Pipelines with BigQuery Subscriptions